Heiliges Grab Görlitz

 Is it wheelchair accessible?

-Accessibility options may vary; it is recommended to check the official website or inquire on-site for specific details.
+Accessibility features may vary; it’s advisable to check the official website for detailed information.

 Can I buy tickets online?